brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-3.md

 ## Hugo: Displaying webmentions

-After that, the only major thing left was creating a Hugo "partial"---[`/layouts/partials/webmentions.html`](https://github.com/brycewray/files-webmentions/blob/master/hugo_site_css-grid/layouts/partials/webmentions.html)---which would make the data presentable.
+After that, the only major thing left was creating a Hugo "partial" --- [`/layouts/partials/webmentions.html`](https://github.com/brycewray/files-webmentions/blob/master/hugo_site_css-grid/layouts/partials/webmentions.html) --- which would make the data presentable.
 I relied heavily on the Eleventy [`/_data/webmentions.js`](https://github.com/brycewray/files-webmentions/blob/master/eleventy_bundler/_data/webmentions.js) as my guide for writing the Go-flavor Hugo code to make this happen.

 I expected the biggest hassle in that final part of the "webmention-izing Hugo" project would be getting Hugo to recognize the MD5-hashed URLs of the respective JSON files.
 Not so.
 Fortunately, Hugo has [built-in support for MD5](https://gohugo.io/functions/md5/#readout).
 And, in the end, I actually appreciated the whole approach because it simplified the process of identifying *which* set of webmentions went with each respective web page.